Web-Interactive-Systems/intro-to-modern-toolchain-or-tooling-CharlelieGros/README.md

 During the development parcel build and runs the app using a development server.

-In production, however, we need to build the app to generete an optimized bundble of html, js, and css files.
+In production, however, we need to build the app to generete an optimized bundle of html, js, and css files.

 To do so, first, stop the the parcel server running in terminal (command ctrl+c), and then run the following command: